CaedinM/cover_letter_generator/README.md

 # Cover Letter Generator

-An AI-powered CLI tool that writes tailored cover letters using a multi-agent pipeline.
+An AI-powered tool that writes tailored cover letters using a multi-agent pipeline — usable as an interactive CLI or as an [MCP](https://modelcontextprotocol.io) server that other agents can call directly.
 You provide a job description and your background — a team of specialized agents researches the company, maps your experience to the role, drafts a letter, and edits out any AI-sounding language.
 A panel of LLM judges then scores the draft and sends it back for revision until it passes, before handing it to you for review.

 ---